Billcond/IntroductoryExercises/README.md

 ## you can visit http://119.23.72.240/#/ to look this project

-## you can register any username to test this
+## you can register any username to test this'

+test fetch